qiuxintao101/cobra/docs/detail.rst

   Integer > 0.
 Default 20000000.

 Details
-  This parameter sets the Maxium peaks can be used for Sample-Feature plot.
+  This parameter sets the Maxium number of peaks can be used for the Sample-Feature plot.

 ``num_kmeans_clust``